bheiles/AtlasVis/readme.md

 ## Associated dataset
 The associated dataset are available at this link during the whole review process and will be made available to the public using a Zenodo repository upon publication.
-1. "V1.mat" : a matrix file containing density of microbubbles
+1. "Density.mat" : a matrix file containing density of microbubbles
-3. "V2.mat" : a matrix file containing normed-velocity of microbubbles tracked
+3. "NormedVelocity.mat" : a matrix file containing normed-velocity of microbubbles tracked
-4. "V3.mat" : a matrix file containing normed-velocity <b>with</b> encoded sign.
+4. "SignedVelocity.mat" : a matrix file containing normed-velocity <b>with</b> encoded sign.
 The velocities towards the top of the image are assigned the negative sign.

 ## Usage
+All the different panels are explained in the <b>Interface</b> section.

+At the execution, simply start by loading the dataset you want to explore using the "Load Vol 1" button and selecting either "Density.mat", "NormedVelocity.mat", "SignedVelocity.mat".
+Wait until the busy lamp turns green again (can take up to 15 minutes) and the load the atlas files using the "Load atlas" button and selecting the matrix file "AtlasMoved.mat".
+When all the data has been loaded, you should be able to explore the dataset by using the different controls explained in the next section.

+## Interface
 After opening the app, you will be faced with a blank graphical interface allowing you to load and explore 3 different types of data obtained from 3D Ultrasound Localization Microscopy of the whole rat brain.

 <a href="https://github.com/bheiles/AtlasVis/blob/main/Images/initialization.png"><img src="https://github.com/bheiles/AtlasVis/blob/main/Images/initialization.png" width="478" height="300"/></a>